pixx1/ImageSlicer/README.md

 # ImageSlicer
-function for slicing images into smaller pieces.
+A small tool for slicing images into smaller pieces.

 Example
 ---